liamcottle/rnode-flasher/README.md

 There was an existing package called [pc-nrf-dfu-js](https://github.com/NordicSemiconductor/pc-nrf-dfu-js), however this repo had been archived and didn't appear to support the latest DFU protocol.

+## How to use it?

+- Open [index.html](./index.html) in your web browser.
+- Put your device into DFU mode.
+- Select a firmware file and click flash.
+- Your device should reboot into the new firmware.

 ## Device Support

 The following list of devices are supported: